aws/aws-eks-best-practices/content/cost_optimization/cost_optimization.md

 ![Cluster level data](../images/kube-resource-report2.png)
 ![Pod level data](../images/kube-resource-report3.png)

+**Other tools**

+***Kube janitor***

+[Kubernetes Janitor](https://github.com/hjacobs/kube-janitor) cleans up (deletes) Kubernetes resources on (1) a configured TTL (time to live) or (2) a configured expiry date (absolute timestamp).
+The resources can also include unused Persistent Volume Claims (PVC) on Amazon EBS, which can result in substantial savings over time.

+***Right Size Guide***

+The [right size guide (rsg)](https://mhausenblas.info/right-size-guide/) is a simple CLI tool that provides you with memory and CPU recommendations for your application.
+This tool works across container orchestrators, including Kubernesta and easyto deploy.

+***Fargate count***

+[Fargatecount](https://github.com/mreferre/fargatecount) is an useful tool, which allows AWS customers to track, with a custom CloudWatch metric, the total number of ECS tasks and EKS pods they have deployed on Fargate in a specific region of a specific account.

 ### Key AWS Services
 Cost optimization is supported by the following AWS services and features: